Generic Dijkstra

-The generic Dijkstra algorithm (since it is a comparison algorithm) requires at least a weak ordering of RIs, and to that end we introduce a total ordering $>$, an extension of $\subset$, as defined in Table \ref{t:r_rels}, where a cell in its left part reports on the $\subset$ relation, and in the right on $<$.
-The converse $r_i > r_j$ means $r_j < r_i$.
-Relation $\le$ is a total ordering.
+The generic Dijkstra algorithm (since it is a comparison algorithm) requires at least a weak ordering of RIs, and to that end we introduce a total ordering $>$, an extension of $\supset$, as defined in Table \ref{t:r_rels}, where a cell in its top-left part reports on the $\supset$ relation, and in the bottom-right on $>$.

 Relation $r_i \supset r_j$ has to imply $r_i > r_j$ (the unshaded cells in Table \ref{t:r_rels}) because $r_i$ should be processed first (before $r_j$) as it offers a better solution (see Section \ref{s:greedy})\footnote{We introduced the $<$ relation for RIs with Eq.~(1) in \cite{10.1109/NOMS56928.2023.10154322} where $\supset$ implied $<$, but here we reversed its direction, so that $\supset$ implies $>$.}.
 The shaded cells (in Table \ref{t:r_rels}) report on one of two possibilities of defining $>$ for the incomparable RIs so that $>$ is transitive.
 The other possibility would have the relation flipped in both gray cells.
 The choice is arbitrary, and we prefer the RIs of smaller lower endpoints to be processed first, i.e., $r_i > r_j$ if $min(r_i) < min(r_j)$.
 The other possibility would have the RIs of greater upper endpoints to be processed first, i.e., $r_i > r_j$ if $max(r_i) > max(r_j)$.
 The ordering defined by (\ref{e:r_>}) is lexicographic by the lower endpoints first (using $<$), and by the upper second (using $>$).
 Relation $\ge$ is given by (\ref{e:r_>=}).